mcagov/lambda-smart-create-workflow-log/README.md

-# Call the SMarT API to generate a forecast
+# Call the SMarT API to create a workflow log message

+These messages are used by the UI to update the users on the stats of the forecast workflow.

 ## Build